-Apart from my personal writing credentials, I have spent several years teaching story theory to adults and youth.
-Since creating this website, I have written 70 articles on writing and story theory as well as answers to over 1,500 questions about plot, characters, genre, and other aspects of writing sent in by aspiring writers.
+Apart from my personal writing credentials, I have spent nine years teaching the principles of story structure and creative writing to adults and youth.
+This website features 70 of my articles on writing and story theory as well as answers to over 1,500 questions about plot, characters, genre, and other aspects of writing sent in by aspiring writers.
 Feel free to browse through these and decide for yourself if am the right consultant for you.

-If you are interested in hiring me as your story consultant, here's how the procedure works...
+If you are interested in hiring me as your story consultant, here's how the process works...

 You should know I work primarily with Dramatica theory (because it is the most complete and open-ended description of how stories work), but if the story warrants, I will also look at your story through the lenses of other models such as the monomyth (Hero's Journey) or other archetypal story forms.